En / Ru

 Take a Ride on a Snow Slide

 The slide can be found right next to the mound of earth near the Kremlin, which everyone slides down after every snowfall.
-Downhill sliding is Russian fun.
-During the Maslenitsa celebration those who drank a lot of mead compete with each other in ‘strength': fearlessly sliding down on snow tubes, sliding pads, sledges and even on frozen old mattresses.
-The main thing is to look around - there are always many children on the slides.
-And down there, do not forget about the old saying: “Slide down the hill and 'roll' in pancakes”, which means - eat pancakes, as many as you can!
+Downhill sliding is a Russian pastime.
+During the Maslenitsa celebration, those who drank a lot of mead compete with each other in ‘strength’: fearlessly sliding down on snow tubes, sliding pads, sledges and even on frozen old mattresses.
+The main thing is to look around — there are always many children on the slides.
+And down there, do not forget about the old saying: “Slide down the hill and ‘roll’ in pancakes”, which means — eat pancakes, as many as you can!

 Try Suzdal Mead